Pedrolaviru/Pedrolaviru/README.md

 - 🌱 I’m currently learning Python, HTML, Java, CSS, C++ and other languagues and software
 - 💞️ I’m looking to collaborate on people's projects
 - 📫 How to reach me: @pedrolavieira on instagram
-- ⚡ Interesting fact: I studied and lived in the last distorship in Europe, Belarus.
+- ⚡ Interesting fact: I studied and lived in the last distorship in Europe, Belarus 🇧🇾

 <!---
 Pedrolaviru/Pedrolaviru is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.